qwertycod/PipeLineDotnet/README.md

 **Steps to run**

-Open project in Visual Studio 2022 via .sln file
+Open project in Visual Studio 2022 via .sln file of both projects separately.

 Below are the ways to run it.